sugarlabs/GSoC/Ideas-2025.md

 The game uses **Decision Trees** or **k-Nearest Neighbors (k-NN)** for classification.

 Note: These are some tentative ideas for math games.
 Further updates, additions, or modifications can be made through discussions with mentors to develop the best possible games.
+We also require that you have Sugar setup and working, see [sugar-desktop](https://github.com/sugarlabs/sugar-docs?tab=readme-ov-file#sugar-desktop).

 **Project Length**<br>
 **350** hours